-His research interests include the development and evaluation of novel materials for drug delivery and medical device applications, microbial models of drug metabolism and pharmaceutical processing.
-His research primarily focuses on the development of novel biomedical materials which offer improved performance in order to improve performance of medical devices.
-The research has been funded by EPSRC, BBSRC, NHS, Royal Society, European Union and various international pharmaceutical and medical device companies.
-He has published over 300 articles and was formerly consultant editor for 'Drug Discovery Today' and 'Pharmaceutical Science & Technology Today' and co-edited the undergraduate textbook ‘Drug Delivery & Targeting for Pharmacists and Pharmaceutical Scientists’.
-Professor Lloyd formerly served as a member of the Council for the UK Society for Biomaterials, member of the Institute of Materials, Mining and Mineralogy Biomedical Division Biomaterials Committee, member of the RSC Biomaterials Chemistry Group Committee, member of BBSRC Committee C Peer-review Panel and is presently a member of the EPSRC Peer-review Council.
-He also presently serves on the editorial boards of Journal Biomaterials Science (Polymer Edition) and Expert Review of Medical Devices.
+Andrew's primary research interests include the development and evaluation of novel materials for drug delivery and medical device applications.
+At present his research focuses on the development of novel contact lens materials to improve long-term on-eye comfort.
+His research has been funded by EPSRC, BBSRC, NHS, Royal Society, European Union and various international pharmaceutical and medical device companies.
+He has published over 300 articles and was formerly Consultant Editor for 'Drug Discovery Today' and 'Pharmaceutical Science & Technology Today' and co-edited of the undergraduate textbook ‘Drug Delivery and Targeting for Pharmacists and Pharmaceutical Scientists’.

+Andrew previously served as a Member of the Council for the UK Society for Biomaterials, Member of the Institute of Materials, Mining and Mineralogy Biomedical Division Biomaterials Committee, Member of the RSC Biomaterials Chemistry Group Committee and is presently a member of the EPSRC Peer-review Council.
+He also serves on the editorial boards of Journal of Biomaterials Science (Polymer Edition) and Expert Review of Medical Devices.

-Andrew has acted in an advisory capacity for a number of pharmaceutical and medical device companies.
-He was formerly a director of a small biotechnology company, Cellective Ltd, which undertook contract research related to in vitro drug absorption and the assessment of the biological compatibility of biomedical material.
+He has acted in an advisory capacity for a number of pharmaceutical and medical device companies and was formerly a director of a small biotechnology company 'Cellective Ltd', which undertook contract research related to in vitro drug adsorption and the assessment of the biological compatibility of biomedical material.